NotARoomba/SimpleFlightController/GUIDE.md

 Before starting any engineering project, define the problem you're solving and the constraints you have.
 Imagine you want to build a rocket.
 All flight controllers include a `microcontroller`, which is a small computer that can be programmed to do various tasks.
 To control the rocket's flight, you'll use servos to move fins or a TVC system (`Thrust Vector Control`- tilting the engine nozzle to steer the rocket).

 If you only build a board to drive servos, the rocket won't know which way it's pointing or how to correct its trajectory.
 You also need position and motion data (rotation and acceleration), plus altitude data.
-Finally, you'll want to store data persistently (even when powered off) for debugging and post‑flight analysis.
+Finally, you'll want to store data persistently (even when powered off) for debugging and post-flight analysis.

 Now that we have the rocket's functionality defined, we also need a way to power it, so we can use a battery that can power both the rocket's computer and its servos.